-Bacillus isolates and Trichoderma spp. used in the experiment has a greater potential as Biocontrol Agents (BCA) for wilt-root/rot disease complex management when incorporated together rather than alone.
-These BCAs were successful in increasing plant growth parameters and weights, and reducing the infestation and population density of the root lesion nematode Pratylenchus spp in soil and roots indicated by the DII.
+Bacillus isolates and Trichoderma spp. used in the experiment has a great potential as biocontrol agents (BCA) for wilt-root/rot disease complex management when incorporated together rather than alone.
+These BCAs were successful in increasing plant growth parameters and weights, and reducing the infestation and population density of the root lesion nematode Pratylenchus spp. in soil and roots indicated by the DII.

-Inoculation with Bacillus isolates and Trichoderma spp. and their combinations induced a significant increase ($P \le 0.05$) in the chickpea growth parameters versus plant height, the number of branches, leaves and flowers compared to the CI plants.
-Inoculation with T. harzianum increased plant height by 53.32% over the other inoculations; however, the greatest increase in number of leaves and flowers was recorded when Bacillus isolate B16 was incorporated with Tv (47.42% and
+Inoculation with Bacillus isolates and Trichoderma spp. and their combinations induced a significant increase ( $p \le 0.05$ ) in the chickpea growth parameters vs plant height, the number of branches, leaves and flowers compared to the CI plants.
+Inoculation with T. harzianum increased plant height by 53.32 per cent over the others inoculations; however the greatest increase in number of leaves and flowers were recorded when Bacillus isolate B16 was incorporated with T. viride (47.42 per cent, 88.83 per cent, respectively).
+Inoculating with T. viride alone increased the number of branches by 51.32 per cent (shown in Figure 1).